-Subject to COVID-19 restrictions, the Graduate Program Lounge, Wasserstein 5053, is available to Graduate Program students during normal building hours.
+The Graduate Program Lounge, Wasserstein 5053, is available to Graduate Program students during normal building hours.
 Scheduled use of the room for group functions, such as Writing Workshop meetings, may be available by appointment through the Graduate Program in Wasserstein 5005; these arrangements must be made at least one week in advance.
 The Lounge may not be used for private meetings unless permission is granted by the Graduate Program.